A Guide to Mönchsberg, Salzburg (Going There & Things to Do)

 Just head to one of the bridges over the River Salzach, look around, and you’ll see it.

-Mönchsberg is the mountain to the west of Old Town Salzburg, right next to the one with Hohensalzburg Fortress on top.
+Specifically, Mönchsberg is the 500-meter mountain located to the west of Salzburg’s Old Town; the mountain adjacent to the one topped by the Hohensalzburg Fortress.

 Of the four, Mönchsberg Elevator is the most convenient way to get to the top of the mountain, especially if you’re from Old Town.